 Ivory

-Ivory [] is an information retrieval system developed by Jimmy Lin's group at University of Maryland.
+Ivory [] is an information retrieval system developed by Lin's group at University of Maryland.
 Ivory uses HDFS to store document and index data, and integrates an information retrieval layer by running "Retrieval Broker" and "Partition Servers" directly as MapReduce jobs on Hadoop.
 Ivory also uses Hadoop MapReduce to build inverted indices, but it differs from IndexedHBase in two major aspects.
 Firstly, Ivory stores both document and index data as files on HDFS, and completes index building in batches with MapReduce jobs.
 It does not consider real-time document insertion and indexing as a requirement.
 Secondly, Ivory focuses on information retrieval, and does not take data analysis as a major concern.
 Doing parallel analysis over document and index data with MapReduce is possible in Ivory, but not as straightforward and flexible as in IndexedHBase, since it takes some extra effort and configuration to deal with its specific file formats.

 Analysis Oriented Systems